adriangarciaestrada/hydrocarbons_dashboard/README.md

 3. Organize Credentials
     - Place your JSON credential in the "google" folder and name it "google_credentials.json".
-    - Replace the fields that reference your project ID, region, bucket_name, bigquery_dataset from the following files:
+    - Replace the fields that reference your project ID, region, bucket name, and BigQuery dataset in the following files:
         - variables.tf
         - dbt_setup.sh
         - entrypoint.sh